|

 demonstrates his leading-man potential, he's also an unfinished

-product here, not quite able to project the films' many subtleties
+product here, not quite able to project the film's many subtleties

-satisfactory (and falling semi-flat in his summation scene).
+satisfactorily (and falling semi-flat in his summation scene).
 But

 then neither is director Joel Schumacher, who most probably wanted